ArturDorfman/interview-prepper/content/guide/javascript.md

 * Once the call stack is empty, the event loop takes the first callback from the queue and pushes it onto the stack.
 * The callback is executed, and the process repeats.

-Here a very extensive explanation about Event Loop on [UlbiTV](https://www.youtube.com/watch?v=zDlg64fsQow&ab_channel=UlbiTV).
+Here is a very extensive explanation about Event Loop on [UlbiTV](https://www.youtube.com/watch?v=zDlg64fsQow&ab_channel=UlbiTV).

 ---